 Justin 49k USS Justin in port, circa the late 1890s or early 1900s.

-Justin 110k Stern view of USS Justin in drydock at Mare Island Navy Yard, Vallejo, CA., circa 1889-1890.
+Justin 110k Stern view of USS Justin in drydock at Mare Island Navy Yard, Vallejo, CA. Shipyard logs show her in #1 dry dock from 21 June to 5 July 1899.

 Vulcan 62k USS Justin is behind and to the right of USS South Dakota (ACR-9) at Mare Island Navy Yard circa January 1913.
 USS Annapolis is outboard of USS Justin.
 USS Justin and USS Annapolis are at the yard's coal station.
 A rare image of the shipyard's stiff-legged derrick with her steam driven winch is to the left of USS South Dakota.
-Darryl Baker
+Darryl Baker<.font>

 Justin 50k USS Justin after the expansion of her amidships superstructure and the addition of a raised navigating bridge.
 She retains her short well deck forward. .

-US Navy photo # NH 105251 from the collections of the US Naval Historical Center, donation of CAPT.
+US Naval History and Heritage Command photo # NH 105251, donation of CAPT.
 Stephen S. Roberts, USNR (Retired), 2007.

 Justin 47k USS Justin underway, probably in a US west coast harbor, circa 1910-1915.
 The original image was printed on postal card ("AZO") stock.

-US Navy photo # NH 104082 from the collections of the US Naval Historical Center, donation of Dr. Mark Kulikowski, 2006.
+US Naval History and Heritage Command photo # NH 104082, donation of Dr. Mark Kulikowski, 2006.

 Justin 46k USS Justin coming alongside another ship, with fenders rigged along her starboard side, circa 1912-1915.
 Photographed by Wilkinson.
 The original photograph is printed on post card ("AZO") stock.